 Dave was born on July 9th, 1886 in Sierra City, California; his father and mother were from the Liguria region of Italy.
 He had lived in Truckee since he was a boy.

 Dave loved animals, especially dogs, which would accompany him to work every day and stay by his feet.
 He was a businessman who loved his community and was known to be very active in political affairs.
 He was one of the original members of the committee for the Pioneer Monument, erected to honor the immigrants who passed through Truckee en route to new opportunities in the West.

 Some even rumored he had a lot of connections, and you needed to “ask Dave” about anything or before you did anything in town, including an ‘in’ with the sheriff down in Nevada County.

 His wife, Ametta, commented that she thought he was a man ahead of his time.
 He believed that all women should be respected and should be self-sufficient, including the women of the night that worked on Jibboom Street.

 Over the years, Dave’s general store evolved into a men’s, women’s clothing store catering to locals and visitors.
-Cabona's has become a family tradition, almost daily clientele share fond memories of how they used to shop in Cabona’s with their mother’s and grandparents.
+Cabona's has become a family tradition.
+Almost daily, clients share fond memories of how they used to shop in Cabona’s with their mothers and grandparents.
 The store continues to be a vital part of the Truckee community.
 Just as Dave had envisioned it.
 While Dave passed in 1947, today, Stefanie Olivieri, Ametta’s daughter, is proud to continue the legacy he started.